aws-samples/aws-modernization-gitops-with-weaveworks/content/50_workshop_5_accelerating_sdlc/40_progressive_delivery/02_canary_release.md

 kubectl -n appmesh-system logs deployment/flagger -f | jq .msg
 ```

-As we watch the weight of traffic increase for upgraded podinfo, we can expect to see our site change accordingly.
-As Flagger shifts more traffic to the canary according to the policy in the Canary object, we see requests going to our new version of the app.
+As we watch the weight of traffic increase for upgraded `podinfo`, we can expect to see our site change accordingly.
+As Flagger shifts more traffic to the canary according to the policy in the Canary object, we see requests going to the new version of the app.